Music Box Theatre: Notable productions

+Productions are listed by the year of their first performance.
+The Music Box Revue, which has had multiple editions, is listed by the years of the first performances of each edition.

 Box office record

 Dear Evan Hansen achieved the box office record for the Music Box Theatre.
 The production grossed $2,119,371 over the eight performances during the week ending December 31, 2017.
 The same production had also achieved a record earlier in the year, making that record the highest gross for a Broadway house that seats under 1,000.